Randaberg Municipality: Economy

 Randaberg is still an active agricultural community, and produces over 80% of Norway's parsley.
-About 3/5 of the land is arable, and about 2% of the inhabitants are engaged in agriculture.
+About 60% of the land is arable, and about 2% of the inhabitants are engaged in agriculture.
 Dairy production, chickens, and pigs are important industries.
-Only Klepp municipality surpasses Randaberg in agricultural production in Rogaland county.
-The first potatoes every year are grown here in Randaberg and are given to the Royal Family of Norway.
+Only Klepp Municipality surpasses Randaberg Municipality in agricultural production in Rogaland county.
+The first potatoes every year are grown in Randaberg and are given to the Royal Family of Norway.
 However, due to its close proximity to the large city of Stavanger, the area is becoming more urban.
-There are three main suburbs of Stavanger where most of Randaberg's residents live: Randaberg sentrum (310 houses), Viste/Goa (315 houses), and Grødem (135 houses).
+There are three main suburbs of Stavanger where most of Randaberg's residents live: Randaberg village, Viste/Goa, and Grødem.